 Here’s where I felt the first twinge of guilt.
 The vet gave me a few pills for free.
 I mean really, if one is going to break the law, one should at least pay for the drugs needed to complete the dirty deed.

 Travel day arrived.
 The pills took 45 minutes to take affect, the same amount of time it took to drive to the airport.
-So while my brother loaded my suitcases into the car, I battled Oscar to make him swallow the drug.
+So while my brother loaded my suitcases into the car, I battled Oscar to make him swallow a pill.
 Naturally I won, but Oscar was deeply furious in the way felines can sometimes be.
 And he knew how to hold a grudge.

 Forcing that pill down Oscar’s throat was my second mistake.
 Fifteen minutes passed as we waited in the car, then I tried to tuck him into the snuggie again.
 He was having none of it.
 In fact, he fought back with an unholy howl, flattened ears, and claws primed for battle.
 Rosemary’s baby didn’t plan to cooperate.

-I conceded defeat.
-I purchased an overpriced cardboard kennel from the airlines, paid another $128 bucks to buy Oscar a ticket, and sheepishly board the plane in my fake maternity clothes.
+Rather than miss my flight, I conceded defeat.
+I purchased an overpriced cardboard kennel from the airlines, paid another $128 bucks to buy Oscar a ticket, and sheepishly boarded the plane in my fake maternity clothes.

 I believe the airlines suspected my criminal intent, but they didn’t press the issue.
 Of course, today they would’ve hauled me off in handcuffs, but back then they just took my money with a few well-placed dirty looks.
 I more than paid for my deceit though.
 The entire flight I worried about Oscar and the amount of sleeping pills he’d taken.
 When we arrived on Maui I demanded to see him before they shuffled him over to Oahu for the quarantine.